 Take in a nature experience

-Duke Farms’ unique property spans across 2,700 acres of restored habitats, trails, woodlands, and more that visitors can explore.
+Duke Farms’ unique property spans 2,700 acres of restored habitats, trails, woodlands, and more for visitors to explore.
 The best way to explore it all?
-Hop on a bike at their bike rental tent (first come, first served) and enjoy a scenic ride with your family through the woods on over 12 miles of biking trails.
+Hop on a bike at their bike rental tent (first-come, first-served) and enjoy a scenic ride with your family through the woods on over 12 miles of biking trails.
 On foot, spend time in the Research Woods, a 50-acre patch of woods that holds some of the best-preserved woods at the farm.
 As you slow down and take in the nature around you, consider field journaling by writing down details of what you see or use the prompts Duke Farms provides to discuss with your little ones.
 Make sure you also stop by The Birding Platform (built over the old well house in a restored meadow), where you can see threatened and endangered species and conservation up close.
 And for extra fun, download either the Merlin Bird ID app or iNaturalist to help identify species.
 The Merlin Bird ID will even listen to bird calls in the area, making it a game for kids to try to find the bird.

 Enjoy The Orchid Range